Rocroverss/vitasoguide/README.md

-# vitaports
+# Android so loader vita ports

 ## Description

 - Welcome to Vitaports, your comprehensive resource for porting Android games to the PlayStation Vita platform.
 Whether you're a seasoned developer or just starting out, Vitaports offers the tools, guidelines, and community support you need to bring your favorite Android titles to the Vita.

+## Project Status
+- Completion: 23%

 # Index: